CCPC Logo

 Visit Website

 Delaware Valley Regional Planning Commission TCDI is a competitive grant opportunity for local governments, transportation management associations (TMAs), and transit agencies to support smart growth planning initiatives that help implement the Connections 2050 Plan for Greater Philadelphia.
 TCDI focuses on linking land use and transportation planning that results in enhancing existing transportation infrastructure, encouraging more transportation choices, reinforcing town-center development, protecting the environment, and improving quality of life.
-Applications for the FY 2023 grant program will be accepted from January 11 through March 27, 2024.
+This program opens once each year, typically in January.

 Visit Website